Broken Retail: Storefront

-After all, an empty front porch will not help you clear those bottom shelf stocks.
-Populate your front porch with effective product displays to grab shoppers attention and improve impulse sales.
+After all, an empty front porch will not help you clear those bottom-shelf stocks.
+Populate your front porch with effective product displays to grab shoppers’ attention and improve impulse sales.

 The only thing that is possibly worse than a sparse front porch is one that obscures your store’s windows and showcases.
-Add in some poorly labelled and organized product and customers will be left with nothing but unappealing goods and the store signage to match.
+Add in some poorly labeled and organized product and customers will be left with nothing but unappealing goods and the store signage to match.

 Capitalize on the storefront and make it visually appealing to anyone and everyone who chances by it.

-Prioritize on the safety and cleanliness of your sidewalks.
+Prioritize the safety and cleanliness of your sidewalks.
 Ensure that your displayed products are arranged in a clearly defined space, which makes it easier on the eyes while not obstructing foot traffic.
 Arrange products by putting together what goes together, i.e. putting soft drinks, chips, and other snack items together for a big sports event.
 Themes make the displays more attractive and easier to shop.